pdfo/pdfo/README_py.txt

 pdfo, uobyqa, newuoa, bobyqa, lincoa, cobyla.

 2.2.
-The "pdfo" function can automatically identify the type of your problem and the call one of Powell's solvers.
+The "pdfo" function can automatically identify the type of your problem and call one of Powell's solvers.
 The other five functions call the solver indicated by their names.
 It is highly recommended to use "pdfo" instead of "uobyqa", "newuoa", etc.